panacloud-modern-global-apps/full-stack-serverless-cdk/step39_aurora-serverless-data-api/aurora-serverless-data-api_/README.md

   defaultDatabaseName: "mydb",
 });

-// either use "enable-data-api" in cluster construct or this cluster.grantDataApiAccess(hello);
+// either use "enable-data-api" in cluster construct or this to give acces to lambda function named "hello" cluster.grantDataApiAccess(hello);
 ```